cronvel/rest-query/README.md

-Whatever the hook, they are always functions of the form: `function( hookContext , callback )`.
+Whatever the hook, they are always functions of the form: `function( hookContext )` returning a `Promise` that resolve once completed.

 Inside a hook, the `this` context is always the current `restQuery.App` instance.